 Aromas also work much better in combination than alone.
 Essential oils, like herbs, must be combined in a balanced way to create the desired effect and no harmful side effects.

-Essential Oils for a Cooling Massage to Uplift the Heart
+Add Cooling Essential Oils to Massage Oil to Balance Pitta and Uplift the Heart

 One of the best ways to administer aromatherapy is through the skin, in the bath water, or in massage oils.
 Massage is a transdermal way to use aroma therapy for the whole body, which means that it's quickly inhaled as well as being slowly absorbed by the skin.

-Wait a minute, you may be thinking.
-Isn't an oil massage rather warming?
-Although massage is usually thought of as a warming treatment, because it increases the circulation, it also helps the body excrete heat by clearing the channels.
+Although massage is usually thought of as a warming treatment, it also helps the body excrete heat by clearing the channels.
 If you use a cooling massage oil, then the effect will be to release heat from the inside out.
 The cooling effect depends completely on using cooling oils for the massage.

-Essential oils have another use in massage—they enhance the bioavailabilty of the oil.
-All aroma oils have the quality of shukshma, a sharp quality that allows them to penetrate the smallest molecules.
+Essential oils have another use in massage—they enhance the bioavailability of the oil.
+All aroma oils have the quality of sukshma, a sharp quality that allows them to penetrate the smallest molecules.
 When added to the coconut oil, they carry the intelligence of the oil deeper into the body tissues, thus more effectively cleansing and rejuvenating the cells.
 This enhances the rejuvenating effect of the massage.

 We hope these heart-friendly tips for both the emotional and physical heart will be useful to you on your holistic journey.
+Be heart-smart with herbs and a balanced, Ayurvedic lifestyle.
 Above all else, be sure to engage in activities you naturally find nurturing—as those are always good for the heart.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.